lsst-dm/dmtn-249/index.rst

 User code should obtain a client instance by calling :py:meth:`Butler.make_workspace_client` with the transaction name.

 When a workspace transaction is opened, the serialized transaction is written to a JSON file in the workspace as well as the ``artifact_transaction`` database table.
-This allows :py:meth:`Butler.make_workspace_client` to almost always avoid any database or server calls (it is a `classmethod`, so even :py:class:`Butler` startup server calls are unnecessary).
+This allows :py:meth:`Butler.make_workspace_client` to almost always avoid any database or server calls (it is a :py:func:`classmethod`, so even :py:class:`Butler` startup server calls are unnecessary).
 If the transaction JSON file does not exist, :py:meth:`Butler.make_workspace_client` *will* have to query the ``artifact_transaction`` table to see if the transaction does, and recreate the file if it does.
 This guards against two rare failure modes in workspace construction: